19hours/sg-statutes/Acts/Income Tax Act.md

 [37/2002; 34/2008; 29/2012]

-(3A) For the purposes of subsection (1)(e) in respect of research and development that is undertaken wholly or partly outside Singapore, a claim for deduction shall be allowed to a person only if —
+(3A) For the purposes of subsection (1)(e) or (g) in respect of research and development that is undertaken wholly or partly outside Singapore, a claim for deduction shall be allowed to a person only if —

 (a) there is an undertaking by the person that any benefit which may arise from the conduct of the research and development shall accrue, wholly or partly, to the person; and